-Last year, I had spotted these gorgeous blooms at a place short distance from home, during some days of early March.
+Last year, I had spotted these gorgeous blooms at a place a short distance from home, during some days of early March.
 It felt like they had appeared from nowhere, all of a sudden, after long months of winter.

-But again, after some days, I had spotted the same tree, with the similar looking flowers, but white in color!
+But again, after some days, I had spotted the same tree, with similar looking flowers, but white in color!

 It turned out that these magical flowers change colors in a very short span of time!

 Before they bloom, their buds appear in a dark pink color.
-Then they make the progression to pale pink when they start to bloom, however there are no leaves to be seen.
+Then they make the progression to pale pink when they start to bloom, however, there are no leaves to be seen.
 In their final stages of bloom, they are white, and at that stage, they also have tender green leaves on the branches.

 After knowing this, I had decided last year, that next year, I will catch these pink beauties as soon as they start to bloom and capture photos of their blushing hues in all its glory.